DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   functions added to facilitate the creation of mempools using an external handler.
 The 16.07 release will contain these changes.

-* A librte_vhost public structures refactor is planned for DPDK 16.07 that requires both ABI and API change.
-  The proposed refactor would expose DPDK vhost dev to applications as a handle, like the way kernel exposes an fd to user for locating a specific file, and to keep all major structures internally, so that we are likely to be free from ABI violations in future.

 * The mbuf flags PKT_RX_VLAN_PKT and PKT_RX_QINQ_PKT are deprecated and are respectively replaced by PKT_RX_VLAN_STRIPPED and PKT_RX_QINQ_STRIPPED, that are better described.
 The old flags and